Inbox

 Scroll the list or type in Search to find the customer you need.

-You can search by name, company, email, or phone number.
+You can search by name, email, or phone number.

 - Select the customer